rxavier/econuy/README.md

   <a href="https://econuy.readthedocs.io/en/latest/?badge=latest"><img src="https://readthedocs.org/projects/econuy/badge/?version=latest"></a>

-This project simplifies gathering and processing of Uruguay economic statistics.
+This project simplifies gathering and processing of Uruguayan economic statistics.
 Data is retrieved from (mostly) government sources and can be transformed in several ways (converting to dollars, calculating rolling averages, resampling to other frequencies, etc.).

 If [this screenshot](https://i.imgur.com/Ku5OR0y.jpg) gives you anxiety, this package should be of interest.